Kuwait's new emir meets senior U.S. and Iranian officials | Politics

 Sheikh Nawaf assumed power after the death last Tuesday of his brother, Sheikh Sabah al-Ahmad.
 The late emir balanced ties between larger neighbours Saudi Arabia and Iran and kept a strong relationship with the United States, which led a coalition that ended Iraq's 1990-91 occupation of Kuwait.
 "He will be remembered as a great man and a special friend to the United States," U.S. Defence Secretary Mark Esper said in comments tweeted by the U.S. Embassy during his visit.

-Sheikh Nawaf also received Iranian Foreign Minister Mohammad Javad Zarif, who had lauded the late emir for fostering "moderation and balance", state media said Sheikh Nawaf, 83, is expected to uphold the OPEC member state's oil and foreign policy, which promoted regional detente.
+Sheikh Nawaf also received Iranian Foreign Minister Mohammad Javad Zarif.
+Iranian state media later carried a message by President Hassan Rouhani to the new emir: "I am confident that, as in the past, we will see a growing expansion of friendly and fraternal ties between the two countries."
+Sheikh Nawaf, 83, is expected to uphold the OPEC member state's oil and foreign policy, which promoted regional detente.

 He has yet to name a crown prince to help to guide state affairs at a time when low oil prices and COVID-19 have hit state finances against the backdrop of continued tensions between Saudi Arabia and Iran.
 The emir has up to a year to name an heir, but analysts expect a decision in the coming weeks as senior al-Sabah dynasty members jostle for position.
 Parliament must approve the choice.